jappeace/jappeaceApplication/content/mtl.md

 base [transformers](https://blog.cofree.coffee/2021-08-05-a-brief-intro-to-monad-transformers/).
 It's very thorough and brings back the idea of transformers to a concrete example.
-Although it looks like quite a low level approach.
+Although it looks like quite low level.
 I strongly feel you'll get more out of transformers by opting into full MTL.

 Furthermore I don't think I can find a terse description on how to use MTL.
 I feel there is surprising little prose on this topic.
-I learned this myself by staring at a lot of reflex code for days until it clicked.
+I learned this myself by staring at [reflex](https://hackage.haskell.org/package/reflex) code for days until it clicked.
 Which isn't very ergonomic,
 so I'll give a brief overview of doing this MTL style instead of transformer style[^mtl-vs-transformers].
-I will write down how it works with words instead of code so people can read instead of having to struggle with it for days like I had to do.
+I will write down how it works with words, so people can read rather then struggling with it for days like I had to do.
 Obviously I'm not claiming this is a new idea or you should even adopt this style for your own projects.
 This isn't an endorsement, but a description.